Linear Arboreal Categories: Preservation theorems

-In his seminal work, Rossman \cite{rossman} showed that a first order sentence $\varphi$ with quantifier rank $r$ is preserved under homomorphism in finite structures if, and only if, $\varphi$ is equivalent to an existential positive formula with quantifier rank $f(r)$.
-In this section, we prove a novel Rossman preservation theorem for the linear fragment characterising complete trace equivalence.
-Unlike in the case of first-order logic, the bound on the modal depth remains constant.
+In his seminal work, Rossman \cite{rossman} proved the equirank preservation theorem showing that a first order sentence $\varphi$ with quantifier rank $r$ is preserved under homomorphisms if, and only if, $\varphi$ is equivalent to an existential positive formula with quantifier rank $r$.
+This refined the classical homomorphism preservation theorem, due to Lo\'{s}, Lyndon and Tarski, and was crucial towards the development of Rossman's celebrated finite homomorphism preservation theorem.

+The perspective of arboreal categories provides an axiomatic framework for proving Rossman-style theorems by determining sufficient conditions an arboreal cover must satisfy in order for a similar characterisation to hold for the corresponding logic~\cite{arborealHPT}.
+Arboreal covers for weaker logics satisfy stronger sufficient conditions, enabling a uniform proof of Rossman-style theorems over finite and all structures.
+In this section, we apply this perspective to prove a novel Rossman preservation theorem for the linear fragment characterising labelled trace equivalence.

 Given a full subcategory $\CD$ of a category $\CC$, we say that $\CD$ is \emph{saturated} under some equivalence relation $\sim$, if $a\in\CD$ and $a\sim b$ imply $b\in \CD$, for all $a,b\in \CC$.
 The saturated full subcategories $\CD$ allow us to talk about structures which are models of sentences.